Innomen/Sourcerer-Ludi/README.md

 The only remaining problem is proving other minds feel things, which cannot be done, but that is operationally irrelevant because clearly they exist as sources of experience patterns.
 I choose not to be cruel.
 That’s the logical and phenomenological ground zero of any possible epistemology.

 To reject it is to step outside the possibility of having a view at all.

+Based on the work more fully explored here: https://philpeople.org/profiles/brandon-sergent/publications